 7. Trap Farming

 As the name implies, the intercropping method assists in pest capturing to preserve the primary cultivar.
 Among the most common trapping plants are mustard and marigold.
-The main concept is to draw insects or fungus to the sacrificial secondary crops, safeguarding the cash crop.
+The main concept is to draw insects or fungi to the sacrificial secondary crops, safeguarding the cash crop.
 Blue Hubbard squash is effective against squash bugs, squash vine borers, and spotted and striped cucumber beetles.

 8. Trap Intercropping